GrimmReaper1O1/questionnaire_comercial/README.md

 less than others, thus as a developer or development team you must keep this in mind.

 Disclaimer:
 Until the first release the site is not fully tested.
+Currently there are no releases for this site and the version numbers are simply so I can keep track of my work.
 There shouldn't be but may be vulnerabilities that I myself am unaware of;
 however, I do my best to ensure the site is safe to utilize and is functioning properly, but I cannot state it will function adequately until a release is made.
 Please be aware that the code is given freely as is based on the license agreement.
 Until the first release I will not accept any